Choice Hotels International (CHH)

 AI Analysis | Feedback

-- Hotel Franchising: Licensing its portfolio of hotel brands, operational systems, and support services to independent hotel owners.
+- Hotel Franchising: Providing licenses for hotel brands and operational support to independent hotel owners worldwide.

 AI Analysis | Feedback